holly-hacker/BulletForceHaxV3/docs/src/BulletForceInternal/PUN/ListOfRpcCalls.md

 <!-- TODO: link to API documentation page -->

-If it is not called, the player gets kicked from the game.
-If this gets called with an invalid auth token (eg. non-existent, from another player or a newer token has already been generated), then the player also gets kicked from the game.
+If this method isn't called, the player gets kicked from the game.
+If this gets called with an invalid auth token such as for example an unknown token, a token from another player or when a newer token has generated, then the player also gets kicked from the game.

 ### 89: `RpcRequestEnterVehicle(?)` {#RpcRequestEnterVehicle}